-Production from the Jubilee Field began on November 28, 2010 and, as provided under the UUOA and the WCTP and DT Petroleum Agreements, we will be entitled to lift and sell our share of the Jubilee production in conjunction with the Jubilee Unit partners.
+Production from the Jubilee Field began on November 28, 2010, and we received our first oil revenues in early 2011.
+As providedunder the UUOA and the WCTP and DT Petroleum Agreements, we are entitled to lift and sell our share of the Jubilee production in conjunction with the Jubilee Unit partners.
 We have entered an agreement with an oil marketing agent to market our share of the Jubilee oil on the international spot market, and we must approve the terms of each sale proposed by such agent.
-We believe Jubilee oil will ultimately sell at a premium to Dated Brent.
+Oil from the Jubilee Field is currently selling at a premium to Dated Brent.
 We do not anticipate entering into any long term sales agreements at this time.